Gertrude the Great: Life

 In 1281, at age 25, she experienced the first of a series of visions which continued for the rest of her days, and which changed the course of her life.
 Her priorities shifted away from secular knowledge and toward studying scripture and theology.
-Gertrude devoted herself strongly to personal prayer and meditation and began writing spiritual treatises for the benefit of her fellow nuns.
+Gertrude devoted herself to personal prayer and meditation and began writing spiritual treatises.
 She received "invisible stigmata".
 Gertrude became one of the great mystics of the 13th century.
 Together with her friend and teacher Mechtilde, she practiced a spirituality called "nuptial mysticism" in which they came to see themselves as the Brides of Christ.

 Gertrude died at Helfta, near Eisleben, around 1302.

 Works

-Gertrude produced numerous writings, though only some survive today.
-The longest surviving work is the Legatus Memorialis Abundantiae Divinae Pietatis (known in English today as The Herald of Divine Love or The Herald of God's Loving-Kindness, and sometimes previously known as Life and Revelations), partly written by other nuns.
-There also remains her collection of Spiritual Exercises.
-A work known as Preces Gertrudianae (Gertrudian Prayers) is a later compilation, made up partly of extracts from the writings of Gertrude and partly of prayers composed in her style.
-It is also very possible that Gertrude was the author of a part of the revelations of Mechthild of Hackeborn, the Book of Special Grace.
+Gertrude produced numerous writings, though not all have survived.
+Her most popular work is the Legatus Memorialis Abundantiae Divinae Pietatis (English: The Herald of Divine Love or The Herald of God's Loving-Kindness), partly written by other nuns.
+She also wrote a collection of Spiritual Exercises.
+The prayers collected under the title of Preces Gertrudianae (Gertrudian Prayers) are a later compilation, not all of them are by Gertrude.
+It is also likely that Gertrude authored part of the revelations of Mechthild of Hackeborn, called the Book of Special Grace.

 The Herald is composed of five books.
 Book 2 forms the core of the work, and was written by Gertrude herself; she states that she began the work on Maundy Thursday, 1289.
 Books 3, 4, and 5 were written by another nun, or possibly by more than one, during Gertrude's lifetime and probably at least in part at her dictation.
 Book 1 was written shortly before or after Gertrude's death as an introduction to the whole collection; it is possible it was written by Gertrude's confessor, but more probably by another Helfta nun.